 So before arriving, I searched for as many posts covering travel tips for Myanmar as I could find, and really, there weren’t a lot.
 Therefore, in this perspective from a perceptive short-term visitor, I’ll share all my travel tips for Burma, now more commonly known as Myanmar.
 This includes surprising cultural tidbits, how to save money (by spending within the local economy), and places to visit in Myanmar.

 With just 5 or 6 days to play around with, I ended up visiting only Yangon and Bagan during my trip.
 Spending two days in Yangon was necessary to interview the country’s only chocolate maker, so that was a given.
-But I decided on Bagan for my other destination thanks to all of the tourist infrastructure in the area.
+But I decided on 3 days in Bagan for the rest of my time, largely thanks to all of the tourist infrastructure in the area.
 These are all the travel tips for Myanmar I gleaned in my several days traveling the country.

 Table of Contents